oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Remove the `defaultLevel` property.
     - Add the property `configuration` of type `ruleConfiguration`.

+- [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"

+    In the `invocation` object:

+    - Add the property `stdoutStderr` of type `string`.

 ## Changes not yet approved

 - [Issue #75](https://github.com/oasis-tcs/sarif-spec/issues/75): "Ensure spec properly accounts for tools that emit line #'s only for code locations"